 Multi-Criteria Decision-Making (MCDM)

 1000minds is based on MCDM (also known as Multi-Criteria Decision Analysis, MCDA) which involves these four key components:

-- Alternatives (or individuals) to be prioritized or ranked
+- Alternatives (or individuals) to be ranked or chosen from

 - Criteria by which the alternatives are evaluated and compared

 - Weights representing the relative importance of the criteria